Monday, July 31, 2017

-Matthew 11:16-19, 25-30) is difficult is an understatement.
+To say that Sunday's gospel lesson (Matthew 11:16-19, 25-30) is difficult is an understatement.
 All of us--preacher and congregation--will be challenged by Jesus' intimidating words.
 My friend, Steve Pankey, wrote about this challenge yesterday, which is why I'm still thinking about it today.
 He points out that Jesus' "comfortable words" about the yoke being easy and the burden being light sound almost ironic given the threatening words that surround them.
 I like how Steve handles that, and it's worth a read.
 I'm tacking that issue in a different way with this post.
 Instead of focusing on the words of reassurance and the need for God's help to ease our burden, I want to look for hope in the preceding verses about hearing Jesus' message like a child.

 Our twenty-first-century sensibilities don't like it, but Jesus doesn't preach universalism.
 He preaches salvation for some and damnation for others.
 There's room for "expanding" that approach and making a universalist case from the gospel, but, for the most part, Jesus is pretty plain when he says that there are sheep and goats, wheat and weeds, those welcome at the banquet and those cast out into the outer darkness.
 There's good news within that, however.
 The basis for discrimination isn't whether you're a good person or a bad person but whether you believe that Jesus represents God's will for God's people.
 That means that those of us who identify Jesus as the one God sent to save the world are saved.
 It's grace.
 It's faith.
 But the bad news that we encounter in this gospel lesson is that, like the bell from The Polar Express, those of us who identify as wise and intelligent will never be able to make that connection.
 Only children--those who think like infants--will get it.